grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 To recap: We ran our base `m` model just the once and then adjusted for robust SEs on the backend using **sandwich** (and **coeftest**).

-Now, I'll admit that doesn't seem like much of a benefit for this simple example; though, the fact that we cut down on copying-and-pasting duplicate code automatically helps to minimize user error.
+Now, I'll admit that the benefits from this workflow aren't super clear yet from this simple example.
+Though, we did cut down on copying-and-pasting of duplicate code and this automatically helps to minimize user error.
 (Remember: [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)!)
 But we can easily scale things up to get a better sense of the power of this approach.
 For instance, we could imagine calling a whole host of alternate VCOVs to our base model.

 {% highlight r %}